Off Camera Title Sequence :

-This is a little long in the tooth (2009 !!?!) but it’s interesting (& gratifying) to find online posts where you get a mention in relation to an assignment – you can find the entire piece covering the work here : Off Camera Title Sequence
+This is a little long in the tooth (2009 !!?!) but it’s interesting (& gratifying) to find online posts where you get a mention in relation to an assignment – you can find the entire piece covering the work here : Richard Morrison Associates / Off Camera Titles

-The brief was to base the sequence on a film festival logo, extrapolated into 3D, and my role was to bring in the various elements and composite them, in After Effects – the volumetric & projector beam effects were created entirely in compositing.
+The brief was to animate a film festival logo, extrapolated into 3D, and my role was to bring in the various elements and composite them, in After Effects – the volumetric & projector beam effects were created entirely in compositing.

 (Film Titles, Graphic Design, Animation, Off Camera, Batman, Sweeney Todd, After Effects)